Version dated 25.05.2023

 If the project fails to reach 100% of the target the Sport England pledge will be cancelled.
 The Project owner will be encouraged to review what went wrong and, if appropriate, to attempt to crowdfund again.

 Sport England reserve the right to vary these pledge criteria; projects will be notified if their pledge criteria will vary from the stated terms above.

 Project Owners or the campaigning organisation pledging to their own campaign is allowed, however this should not be a significant amount unless discussed with Sport England before the pledge is added.
 Small offline donations that have been collected may also be added, however you may be required to evidence the origin of these pledges (receipts, letters of support, copies of cheques or bank statements etc.).
 All funds should be raised during your campaign duration for the purposes of your campaign and project; retrospective funds raised prior to your campaign as well as ordinary income will not be considered eligible.

 You will be ineligible for funding from Sport England if, at Sport England’s sole discretion, it is not satisfied that all the Supporter pledges on your project are genuine pledges.

-• Your Crowdfunding project may be cancelled and you will be ineligible for future applications or projects.
+• Your Crowdfunding project pay be cancelled and your will be ineligible for future applications or projects.

 • Action will be taken to recover funding which has been paid out.

-All funded projects are required to agree to the Active Together Grant Conditions.
+All funded projects are required to agree to the Places and Spaces Grant Conditions.